bitrise-io/bitrise.io/README.md

 **We now started to move our Sample repositories to a dedicated GitHub account: https://github.com/bitrise-samples**

 Feel free to fork them and test them on [Bitrise.io](https://www.bitrise.io).

+## Contribution to bitrise stack tools & steps

+If you want to collaborate with us creating useful automation tools and steps please go to the https://github.com/bitrise-io/bitrise-contrib repository and follow the guide.

+You can help us work on existing and new Steps or tools, and you can keep track of others' projects through the `contrib` repository (https://github.com/bitrise-io/bitrise-contrib).

+## Request a tool to be pre-installed

+* For OS X you should create an issue or Pull Request at: https://github.com/bitrise-io/osx-box-bootstrap
+* For our Docker based stack you should create an issue or Pull Request at:
+    * for generic tools and configurations (which are not related to Android): https://github.com/bitrise-docker/bitrise-base
+    * for Android related tools and configurations: https://github.com/bitrise-docker/android